lenis2000/homepage/_posts/blog/2017-06-04-latexindent.md

 (which is good), and the `gq` command wraps everything at the (probably default) length of `79`.
 So I want `latexindent` to wrap the lines (with inserting new lines) at `79`.
+Sometimes, however, I need to include other local options, so the script should be ran with `-l` option, too, and the script will include `localSettings.yaml` to override some of my system-wide defaults.

 **Note.** There might be an issue because
 `vim` wraps after indenting and I might want to configure `latexindent` to wrap after indenting, too, since I want the same behavior everywhere.
+However, I simply better not use `vim` indentation anymore with this script.

+So, overall I've mapped the hotkey `todo` to run `latexindent -w -s -l -m` on the current (<script type="math/tex">\mathrm{\TeX}</script> only) file.